Ham Radio Exam Study Tips

 Tip #10: Take multiple exams in one session

-I recommend that the more precocious students start their studies with all the topics for all the courses enabled simultaneously, allowing the system to follow its logical learning order across the entire question set.
+We recommend that the more ambitious students start their studies with all the topics for all the courses enabled simultaneously, allowing the system to follow its logical learning order across the entire question set.
 That's the most efficient way to study your way from zero to Extra.
 As the exam date nears, you can assess your readiness on a per-exam basis and narrow your study to those exams that need the most work.

 The whole world is waiting after you get your license.
 So “get 'er done” and start having some fun!